WaveFormBot/WaveFormV1/FEATURES.md

 Upon invite, levelup messages and the social system are enabled by default.

-Feel free to disable them via `m!levelup disable` or `m!social disable`
+Feel free to disable them via `w!levelup disable` or `w!social disable`

 ## Moderation
 While Miyako's purpose isn't to be a moderation bot we still have moderation features to be convenient.